Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 Let's put this into perspective.
 For example, imagine there is a competitor **ABC**.
 They give you some training materials with 10 modules, each teaching a type of AD attack, and an exam that tests only 3-5 of the attacks.
 A student can theoretically not understand half the things taught at all, yet still be able to pass the exam and be certified.
 This would make me question the capabilities of someone with **ABC**'s cert.
-That's why I think the removal of the second option was a good move that adds more value to the certification.
+That's why I think the removal of the second option was a good move that adds more credibility to the holder of the CRTO.